mechano/TwoTrees-SK1-configurations-for-Armbian-and-Klipper-0.13/README.md

 https://www.youtube.com/watch?v=FsllmCiCr3Y

 Enjoy my macros and interesting mods, like the START_PRINT that avoids TPU jamming, belt tension and input shaping graphs, and so on.
-There're also some optimization to extruder voltage to avoid heating of the extruder's motor.
+There're also some optimization to extruder's motor current to avoid excessive heating.

-Correct the Z size to 256, I've 250mm due to the use of Oldham couplers.
+Correct the Z size to 256, I've 250mm due to the use of Oldham couplers on bed's screws.